xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Users.rst

     This will set the field email of the TYPO3 user to the value of the attributes mail of the user fetch from the LDAP server.

-  - a custom marker: custom markers are markers create by the extension to assign specific type of values.
+  - a custom marker: custom markers are markers created by the extension to assign specific type of values.
 There are only four markers available at the moment:

     - ``{DATE}``: the current timestamp